Aristide021/git-when-cli/CONTRIBUTING.md

-# Contributing to Temporal Git-Query CLI
+# Contributing to Git-When CLI

 Thank you for your interest in contributing!
 Below are guidelines for developing, testing, and releasing.